According to Ron Close, when e-commerce stops being the big story, then we’ll know it has become truly ingrained in society.

 However, companies based here must make sure if they do business on-line that they have a distribution system in place that is able to fulfil the orders and ship them to customers.

 “Instant gratification is the name of the game.
 So if those processes and those back-end infrastructures are not in place, then the Canadians are not going to come back.
 They are going to have a sour taste in their mouths as a result of that experience,” he said.

-NETCOM’s Close agreed that Canadian retailers need to enter the e-commerce world with eyes wide open.
+Netcom’s Close agreed Canadian retailers need to enter the e-commerce world with eyes wide open.

 “We as Canadians may not be as quick to jump on the bandwagons.
 We may not experience the wild highs of Silicon Valley.
 But we might be better suited to pay attention to the things that are the fundamental cornerstones,” he said.

 “That’s what’s required to harness this industry.
 Because the Internet is not the story here, it’s just a clever way of getting the message to the market.”